PML4DC/iclr2020/_site/cfp.md

 - Short papers and position pieces (up to 5 pages)
 - Problem statements and abstracts (up to 2 page)

 5-page submissions will be _eligible_ for oral or poster presentation.
 2-page submissions will be presented as posters.
+Page limit applies to content only, excluding references.

 ### Submission Format
 Contributions should be blinded and submitted using the [ICLR template](https://github.com/ICLR/Master-Template/blob/master/archive/iclr2020.zip){:target="_blank" rel="noopener"} via CMT.